 Expectations for assessors:

+Complete Step 1 assessments or refer to access point in each county (i.e. 211) to completed Step 1 assessment for all households before completing the Step 2 assessment.

-completed Step 1 assessment forComplete Step 1 and Step 2 assessments with all households who present with a need and meet eligibility.
+Complete Step 2 assessments with all households who present with a need and meet eligibility.

 Ensure data for all households receiving a Step 2 assessment are entered into HMIS.
-The assessor isn’t necessarily responsible for the data entry but must get assessment data to the HMIS data person within their agency.
+The assessor is responsible for ensuring data is entered and may get assessment data to the HMIS data person within their agency or partner agency.

-Assessors may or may not have a continued relationship with the households they assess.
-This ongoing relationship varies based on the other services the agency offers and the assessor is able to provide.
+Assessors are responsible for following up with households they assess to identify any updates to housing needs.
+At a minimum, assessors must attempt to contact and follow up with each household every 60 days.
+The assessor should attempt to contact the household at least 3 times in 5 days.
+If the assessor is unable to contact the household, the assessor will exit the household from the CES list.
+The household may be re-entered on the list and may keep their original date of entry if they contact an access point/assessor after being exited.

+Assessors are expected to complete Interim Assessments in HMIS with updated information about the households they have assessed every 60 days or whenever client contact is made.

 Assessors will be included on the referral from the Priority List manager when a household they have assessed is referred to a Housing Provider.
 If the assessor has an ongoing relationship with the client, the assessor is expected to reach out to the household and alert them there is an open referral waiting for them.
 The assessor may also help to facilitate a warm hand off to the Housing Provider.